pal1000/mesa-dist-win/buildscript/readme.md

 - if you want to build mesa or quit;
 - if want to build OpenSWR driver.

-After mesa build completes, because scons closes Command prompt on finish, I run it via "cmd /k", so after the script completes you are returned to Command Prompt.
-You'll have to manually close it.

 ## 4. Miscellaneous and build location

 CMake build system is created in: